Master of Science in Bioengineering

 Overview

-Flexibility: The Bioengineering MS degree offers part- and full-time enrollment options and a selection of asynchronous online classes.
-The MS in Bioengineering can be completed in 2 semesters (Fall and Spring) without a cooperative education experience, or up to two years with cooperative education included.
+The MS in Bioengineering degree offers part- and full-time enrollment options and a selection of asynchronous online classes.
+Additionally, it can be completed in two semesters (fall and spring) without a cooperative education experience, or up to two years with cooperative education included.
 Learn more about the 1-year master’s plan.

 Innovative Curriculum - MS in Bioengineering